xsulitoz/Task5-Ultrasonic_sensor/README.md

 # Task5-Ultrasonic_sensor
-Using ultrasonic sensor to give the robot permission to do actions
+Using ultrasonic sensor to give the robot permission to do actions.

 In this repository you will find the following: